Victorrent/Ignition2015_week7/deliverables.md

 - What is a scripting language?
+A language which can support scripts table to be executed at runtime instead of being compiled by the processor.
 - What is a variable?
+A variable is a symbol or name that stands for a value.
 - What is a string?
 An array?
 A boolean?
+A string is usually a group of characters strung together as one given object, often within quotes.
+An array is used to store a list of values in a single variable, indices start at 0, can use numbers, strings, booleans, other arrays.
+A boolean is a comparison data type which can evaluate to true or false.
 - What are events?
+An event is an action or occurence detected by a program such as a mouse click or a system occurence.
-- Link to codeacademy profile:
+- Link to codeacademy profile: http://www.codecademy.com/arrayPro07910
 - Code for Project Euler solution in file `project_euler_1.js`.